 The AIMS Model

 The AIMS model is unique in its pan-African focus, broad curriculum, focus on independent critical thinking, inclusion of modern computational techniques and research components.
-AIMS identifies top African graduates and provides them with a world-class education in mathematical sciences, enabling them to pursue careers in research, industry and government.
-Students benefit from full bursary support, continuous access to computing, internet and electricity, close interaction with full-time tutors and professors and a bi-lingual education.
-Endorsed by NEPAD, the African Union and TED as An idea big enough to change the world, this model has been refined and proven at the AIMS centre in Cape Town, South Africa, since 2003 with 308 AIMS graduates gone onto careers all over Africa, as researchers, teachers, epidemiologists, business people, financial modellers, over 105 having completed (or studying towards) PhDs and over 75% still in Africa today.
+AIMS identifies top African graduates and provides them with a world-class education in mathematical sciences, enabling them to pursue careers in research, industry and civil society.
+Students benefit from full bursary support, continuous access to computing, internet and electricity, close interaction with full-time tutors and visiting professors, as well as a bilingual education.
+Endorsed by NEPAD, the African Union and TED as an idea big enough to change the world, this model has been refined and proven at 6 AIMS Centers of Excellence in South Africa, Senegal, Ghana, Cameroon, Tanzania and Rwanda, with over 1500 graduates gone onto careers all over Africa, as researchers, teachers, epidemiologists, business people and financial modellers.
+In addition to a gender-responsive Teacher Training

 Mathematics underpins most of modern life – information and communication technology, genetics, medicine, finance, demographics and planning.
 Without mathematical training Africans will be unable to access the full power of new technologies to solve their countries’ problems.

-Through its graduate programme and public outreach activities, AIMS-Senegal and the AIMS network of institutes will act as a beacon, influencing choices at school and university level and drawing bright young Africans into mathematical and scientific careers.
+Through its graduate programme and public outreach activities, AIMS-Senegal and the AIMS global network will act as a beacon, influencing choices at school and university level and drawing bright young Africans into mathematical and scientific careers.